Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-As was mentioned in the introduction, direct adaptation of proofs in the commutative category to the free associative case (as well as other associative algebras) has its limitations.
-Nevertheless, sometimes imposition of additional assumptions paves the way for a novel proof.
+\begin{Def} The action $\phi$ is a positive-root action if all $k_{ij}$ are non-negative integers and for every $i$ there exists $j$ such that $k_{ij}\neq 0$. \end{Def}

 In this section, we consider positive-root torus actions and prove the linearity property analogous to the Bia\l{}ynicki-Birula theorem.
+Positive-root actions were studied in \cite{KR,KMMLR} (under a slightly different name).
+In particular, the following linearization theorem for the effective regular positive-root action on the polynomial algebra is given in \cite{KR}. \begin{thm}[\cite{KR}] Any effective regular positive-root action of $\mathbb{T}_r$ on $\mathbb{K}[x_1,\ldots, x_n]$ is linearizable. \end{thm}

 The assumption on the actions turns out to be strong enough for the linearization to be achieved regardless of the torus's dimension.
-We employ the notion of generic matrices and use reduction to generic matrices, which amounts to inducing (commutative) polynomial mappings and positive-root torus actions on the commutative polynomial algebras, whose linearization may be used to arrive at linearity of the initial action.
+We employ the notion of generic matrices and use reduction to generic matrices, which amounts to inducing (commutative) polynomial mappings and positive-root torus actions on commutative polynomial algebras, where linearization may be used to arrive at linearization of the initial action.

+More precisely, we establish the following theorem, which is the free associative analog of the Theorem \ref{thmkr} and is regarded the main result of the present section. \begin{thm} Any regular torus action $\sigma:\mathbb{T}_r\times F_n\to F_n$ with positive roots is linearizable. \end{thm}

+As was mentioned in the introduction, direct adaptation of proofs in the commutative category to the free associative case (as well as other associative algebras) has its limitations.
+Nevertheless, sometimes imposition of some additional assumptions may pave the way for a novel proof!

-We discuss two approaches.
-In both of those the candidate for the conjugation mapping is given by the eigenstate endomorphism defined below -- the two methods differ somewhat in the way they establish invertibility.
-The first approach associates to the hypothesised conjugation mapping $\phi$ a submodule of the free bimodule of K{\"a}hler differentials of the free algebra, after which certain tools from general algebra are used to demonstrate that this submodule coincides with the entire bimodule.
+We discuss two potential approaches on the proof of Theorem \ref{thmkrfree}.
+In both directions the candidate for the conjugation mapping is given by the ``eigenstate'' endomorphism, but they differ somehow in the way they establish invertibility.
+The first approach associates to the hypothesized conjugation mapping $\phi$ a submodule of the free bimodule of K{\"a}hler differentials of the free algebra, after which certain tools from general algebra are used to demonstrate that this submodule coincides with the entire bimodule.
+Note well that this approach which is showed in Subsection \ref{generic} hinges on the validity of Conjecture \ref{lemgroeb} regarding the existence of a finite Gr\"obner basis.